Projects

 Back in the good 'ol days before I started learning Rust (and subsequently rendered my PinePhone useless by desoldering its SIM card reader using rustc), I just felt like playing Tetris.

-So in between pretending I was learning how to do loops in java for uni, I ended up making this in a day in C. It's under 400 lines long, so it could be used to dissect and learn programming, I guess.
+So, in between pretending I was learning how to do loops in java for uni, I ended up making this in a day in C. It's under 400 lines long, so it could be used to dissect and learn programming in C, I guess.

 Random scripts